airosa/sdmxfeeder/README.md

 - Reads following formats
 	- SDMX-ML (XML) versions 1.0, 2.0, and 2.1
 	- SDMX-EDI (EDIFACT)
+	- PC-AXIS
 - Writes following formats
 	- SDMX-ML (XML) version 2.1
 	- JSON
+	- CSV
 - JSON is not supported by the SDMX technical standards.
 Examples directory contains some sample JSON files.
 - Validates input data.
 Generic validation rules are defined in [JSON Schema](http://tools.ietf.org/html/draft-zyp-json-schema-03) format.
 Data structure specific validation is also supported.
 - Streams data from input to output.
 Should convert and check large files.
+- PC-AXIS support is limited to files without KEYS.
+- Reads and writes compressed files.
+If the file name ends with ".gz" or ".zip" it will be compressed/decompressed.

 ## Installation